tharen/PyFVS/docs/getting_started.md

 In future development sessions you can simply call `activate pyfvs_env` from the command line.

+>**Note**: You should edit the environment.yml file to specify your target python version.

 >**Tip**: Conda environments generally come with the necessary development libraries and headers, etc. However, it may be necessary to (re)build the Python static library for your flavor of MinGW.
 A Python script `bin/get_libpython.py`